 Tax data are sometimes difficult to interpret as economic indicators, but tax outturns are among the earliest data available about the state of the economy.
 The Government has decided that it is important that this information about the economy should be available to market analysts, and the general public, as soon as possible.

-Total unconsolidated tax revenue for the six months ended December 2018 was $133 million (0.3%) below the 2018 Half year Economic and Fiscal Update (2018 HYEFU) forecast and $2,706 million (6.5%) greater than last year.
-GST and Customs and excise duties were above forecast and customs duty was below forecast.
+Total unconsolidated tax revenue for the six months ended December 2020 was $1,944 million (3.9%) above the 2020 Half-Year Economic and Fiscal Update forecast and $4,065 million (8.5%) more than last year.
+GST, corporate tax and source deductions were above forecast and customs duty was below forecast.
 The remainder of the tax types were close to forecast.

 Total unconsolidated tax receipts for the six months ended December 2020 were $1,135 million (2.6%) above forecast and $2,380 million (5.5%) greater than last year.
-GST, corporate tax and other persons tax were above forecast while corporate tax was below forecast.
-For further details, refer to the Financial Statements of the Government of New Zealand for the Six Months to 31 December 2018.
+GST, corporate tax and other persons tax were above forecast and customs duty was below forecast.
+For further details, refer to the Interim Financial Statements of the Government of New Zealand for the six months ended 31 December 2020.

 The figures reported in the spreadsheets below are on an unconsolidated basis, adding to total tax, and differ from the figures reported in the monthly financial statements of the Government.
 The monthly financial statements are prepared on a consolidated basis, meaning they eliminate tax transactions between Departments, State-owned enterprises and Crown entities.
 The eliminations are included in Section III in the Monthly History spreadsheet for comparison with the figures in the financial statements of the Government.

 Next Release of Tax Outturn Data